CSCfi/csc-user-guide/GETTING_STARTED.md

 1. When it appears on the list, click on `CSCfi/csc-user-guide` to activate the entry.
 1. Click _Clone_ to start.

 Now you can select the _Repository -> Show in Explorer_ menu entry to browse the cloned repository files on your computer.
+If you set the external editor to VS Code above in _[External editor](#external-editor)_, you should see a button titled "Open in Visual Studio Code" in the _Changes_ view.
+Alternatively, you can open the folder by selecting _File -> Open Folder..._ in VS Code and looking for the cloned repository folder.

 >You'll probably want to uncheck "Hide extensions for known file types" (and have File Explorer "Show hidden files, folders and drives" too, while you're at it) from the _Folder Options_, accessed by clicking the _Options_ button in the _View_ ribbon.
 >
 >![Folder Options](docs/img/windows/folder_options.png)

 </details>